tc39/proposal-intl-numberformat-v3/README.md

 */
 ```

 When both sides of the range resolve to the same value after rounding, an approximately sign will be added.
+The approximately sign is appended to the number in addition to a minus or plus sign, as applicable. ([#10](https://github.com/tc39/proposal-intl-numberformat-v3/issues/10), [#11](https://github.com/tc39/proposal-intl-numberformat-v3/issues/11), [#13](https://github.com/tc39/proposal-intl-numberformat-v3/issues/13))

 ```javascript
 const nf = new Intl.NumberFormat("en-US", {